Early-Modern-OCR/hOCR-De-Noising/README.md

 * submit - submit jobs to the cluster
 * run - run a job
 * upload - upload completed job results
+* testrun - Reserve, run and upload results.
+Intended for testing.

 For full list of options execute `emop.py --help`